Ælfthryth (wife of Edgar): Later life

 Ælfthryth disappears from the list of charter witnesses from around 984.
 About this time Æthelred married and there was a new queen in the court, Ælfgifu. Ælfthryth reappears as a witness in 993, again as 'mother of the king'.
-She remained an important figure, being responsible for the care of Æthelred's children by his first wife, Ælfgifu. Æthelred's eldest son, Æthelstan Ætheling, prayed for the soul of the grandmother "who brought me up" in his will in 1014.
+She remained an important figure, being responsible for the care of Æthelred's children by his first wife, Ælfgifu. Æthelred's eldest son, Æthelstan Ætheling, prayed for the soul of the grandmother 'who brought me up' in his will in 1014.

-Although her reputation was damaged by the murder of her stepson, Ælfthryth was a religious woman, taking an especial interest in monastic reform when Queen.
-In about 986 she founded Wherwell Abbey in Hampshire as a Benedictine nunnery, and late in life she retired there.
-In about 979, Ælfthryth had founded Amesbury Abbey.
-The date is given by the Chronicle of Melrose appropriate.
+Ælfthryth was a religious woman, taking an especial interest in monastic reform during her queenship.
+William of Malmesbury reports that she founded both Amesbury Abbey and Wherwell Abbey as Benedictine nunneries, though the foundation histories of both abbeys are poorly attested and there no extant endowment charters.
+Late in life, according to Gaimar, Ælfthryth retired to Wherwell. but Levi Roach considers Gaimar's report dubious.

-Antonia Gransden comments: "In their patronage of the monks both Cnut and Edward the Confessor were supported by their queens, Emma and Edith, who were worthy successors of Edgar's queen, Ælfthryth, as patronesses of the religious."
+Antonia Gransden comments: 'In their patronage of the monks both Cnut and Edward the Confessor were supported by their queens, Emma and Edith, who were worthy successors of Edgar's queen, Ælfthryth, as patronesses of the religious.'

+Death

 She died at Wherwell on 17 November 999, 1000 or 1001.